 Tap on a message preview to open it.
-When you open a mobile thread, as with regular Facebook, the newest message is at the bottom with the Reply box beneath it.
-You can access a drop-down menu with action links by selecting the Take Action icon in the upper-right corner (below the blue bar, it looks like an envelope with an arrow coming out of it).
-You can choose from Mark Read/Unread, Delete, Delete Selected, Archive, Block Messages, or Report Spam or Abuse.
+When you open a mobile thread, similar to regular Facebook, the newest message is at the bottom with the Reply box beneath it.
+You can access a drop-down menu with action links by selecting the envelope with an arrow icon in the upper right corner (below the blue bar).
+You can Mark Read/ Unread, Delete, Delete Selected, Archive, Block Messages, or Report Spam or Abuse.
 The Mark as Unread option is particularly handy because often you read a message on your mobile phone, but don't have time or energy to type a response right then.
 Marking it as Unread reminds you to respond when you return to your computer.